DeanLemans/deanlemans.github.io/content/vault_rules.md

 ---
+title: Site Rules
+tags: []
 publish: true
-tags: []
-title: Site Rules and Vault System
+modified: 2026-03-28
 description: vault rules, sorting system, naming rules, creating rules
-modified: 2026-03-18
 created: 2026-03-17
+aliases:
-aliases: Site Rules and Vault System
+  - Site Rules and Vault System
 ---

-# Site Rules and Vault System
+# Site Rules

-> [!note] note
+> [!NOTE]Alternative titles
+> - Vault System
+> - My general vault system
+> - Linting rules
+> - how to format

 > this vault is written as a legacy of mine(?),
 > therefore it should be future proof.